Influenza Statistics

 FluTracking is an online health surveillance system which aims to detect epidemics of influenza.
 It is a joint initiative of The University of Newcastle, Hunter New England Area Health Service (NSW Health) and Hunter Medical Research Institute.
 Participation is voluntary and involves the completion of a weekly online survey during the influenza season.
 Data are collected on basic demographics, symptoms of ILI and absenteeism.

-(Data received up to 09:00 AM, Thursday 23 April)
+(Data used in this report received up to 09:00 AM, Thursday 11 July)

 Summary: